 Food security is a known social driver of health and a critical issue in Durham.
 Since 2023, Duke has been an instrumental partner with the city, county, and others to craft the Community Health Assessment.
 Per its recommendations, the university and health system offer programs and support to help vulnerable populations access enough nutritious foods.
 Food security is just one aspect of Duke's broader community health investments.
+Learn more about Duke's community health benefit and our commitment to providing quality care to all patients, regardless of their ability to pay.

 Loading...